top of page

 Preparation

-Add tofu to a shallow mixing bowl and top with tamari or soy sauce, chili garlic sauce, sesame oil, and maple syrup.
-DO NOT ADD CORNSTARCH AT THIS TIME.
-Toss to combine.
-Let rest 2-3 minutes, stirring occasionally.
+5. Add the tofu cubes to a shallow bowl and pour over the tamari, chili garlic sauce, sesame oil, and maple syrup.
+Toss gently to coat.
+Do not add the cornstarch yet.
+Let rest for 2–3 minutes, turning occasionally.

-Use a slotted spoon or fork to transfer tofu to a quart-size or large freezer bag, leaving the remaining marinade behind (can be drizzled over rice and broccoli for serving).
-Add cornstarch 1 tbsp at a time and toss to coat.
-Continue adding more cornstarch and tossing until tofu is coated in a gummy, white layer.
+6. Using a slotted spoon, transfer the tofu to a large zip-top bag, leaving the marinade behind — reserve it to drizzle over rice for serving.
+Add the cornstarch 1 tablespoon at a time, seal the bag, and toss to coat.
+Continue until the tofu is evenly coated in a thin, chalky layer.

 Comments